-Fees paid to the Bank's current shareholders' independent external auditor, EY, for the past three fiscal years are detailed in the table below.
+Fees paid to Ernst & Young LLP, the Bank's current shareholders' independent external auditor, for services provided during the three most recently completed fiscal years are detailed in the table below.

-Fees paid to Ernst & Young LLP
+Fees paid to Ernst & Young LLP 1

-(thousands of Canadian dollars) 2014 2013 2012
+(thousands of Canadian dollars) 2015 2014 2013

-Audit fees \$21,424 \$19,649 \$20,445
+Audit fees 2 22,242 \$21,424 \$19,649

-Audit-related fees 1,540 1,915 1,501
+Audit-related fees 3 2,570 2,004 2,445

-Tax fees 4,859 3,588 2,851
+Tax fees 4 2,775 5,089 3,588

-All other fees 1,073 933 976
+All other fees 5 852 609 403

-Total \$28,896 \$26,085 \$25,773
+Total \$28,439 \$29,126 \$26,085

-Audit fees are fees for the professional services in connection with the audit of the Bank's financial statements and the audit of its subsidiaries, other services that are normally provided by the shareholders' auditor in connection with statutory and regulatory filings or engagements, and the performance of specified procedures with respect to qualified intermediary requirements for reporting to the Internal Revenue Service, United States.
+- Certain comparative amounts have been reclassified/restated to conform with the presentation adopted in the current period. - 2.
+Audit fees are fees for the professional services in connection with the audit of the Bank's financial statements and the audit of its subsidiaries, other services that are normally provided by the shareholders' auditor in connection with statutory and regulatory filings or engagements, and the performance of specified procedures with respect to qualified intermediary requirements for reporting to the Internal Revenue Service, United States. - 3.
 Audit-related fees are fees for assurance and related services that are performed by the shareholders' auditor.
-These services include employee benefit plan audits, accounting and tax consultations, and attest services in connection with mergers, acquisitions and divestitures, including audit procedures related to opening balance sheet and purchase price allocation, application and general control reviews, attest services not required by statute or regulation, translation of financial statements and reports in connection with the audit or review, interpretation of financial accounting, tax and reporting standards, and information technology advisory services.

-Tax fees comprise income and commodity tax compliance generally involving the preparation of original and amended tax returns and claims for refund, tax advice, including assistance with tax audits, appeals and rulings plus tax advice related to mergers, acquisitions and financing structures, electronic and paper based tax knowledge publications, and tax planning, including transfer pricing matters.
+These services include: employee benefit plan audits; audit of charitable organizations; audit services for certain special purpose entities administered by the Bank; accounting and tax consultation in connection with mergers, acquisitions, divestitures and restructurings; attest services in connection with mergers and acquisitions including audit procedures related to opening balance sheet and purchase price allocation; application and general controls reviews; interpretation of accounting, tax and reporting standards; attest services that are not required by statute or regulation; translation of financial statements and reports in connection with the audit or review; and information technology advisory services. - 4.
+Tax fees comprise: general tax planning and advice related to mergers and acquisitions and financing structures; electronic and paper-based tax knowledge publications; income and commodity tax compliance and advisory services; and transfer pricing services and customs and duties issues. - 5.
 All other fees include fees for insolvency and viability matters, limited to cases in which the Bank is a minority syndicate participant and not in a position to influence or select the external audit firm to use.
 In these instances, the shareholders' auditor is retained to provide assistance on operational business reviews, lender negotiations, business plan assessments, debt restructuring and asset recovery.
-Also included in this category are fees for audits of charitable organizations, reports on control procedures at a service organization, audit services for certain special purpose entities administered by the Bank, SEC-registered fund audits, benchmark studies, database services for tax compliance, and performance and process improvement services.
+Also included in this category are fees for: reports on control procedures at a service organization; audit and tax services for SEC-registered funds, subject to the SEC investment company complexes rules; database for tax compliance; benchmark studies; regulatory advisory services; and performance and process improvement services.